The main public holidays in Thailand in 2023, to have an overview of the days when administrations, banks, shops, may be closed.

 Khao Phansa: Thailand's "Buddhist Lent

-12 August: Queen Mother Sirikit's Birthday and Mother's Day - Public Holiday -
+12 August: Birthday of Queen Mother Sirikit and Mother's Day - Public holiday

-As the Queen was born on a Friday, the Thai people dress in blue as a mark of respect.
+As the Queen was born on a Friday, the Thais dress in blue as a mark of respect.

 For more information see :